viola-hu/myoc/README.md

 # MYOB HackDays 2019 (5/6 Sep, Sydney)

 ## What we tried to solve?
 According to a MYOB internal survey, employees complained that they didn't have enough resources to see a clear career path inside the company.
-In order to enhance MYOB employees' awareness of internal job opportunities and provide the knowledge about how to upskill, our team designed a feature which ideally can be integrated into MYOB's exisiting employee system.
+In order to enhance MYOB employees' awareness of internal job opportunities and provide the knowledge about how to upskill, our team designed an app called 'myoc(mind your own career)' which ideally can be integrated into MYOB's exisiting employee system.

 ## What's the solution?
 Inside the User Profile page, users can select their current skillsets, upload resumes and set expectations for the next position.
 Based on these inputs, system automatically recommends matching internal job openings and meanwhile provides a tailored upskill list for the user to be qualified for that particular position.